This Day In Writing History

 K thinks that the whipping may have been staged to frighten him, but the next day, in the bank store room, K again witnesses the agents being flogged.

 In The Castle (1926), a man known only as K arrives at a village to work as a land surveyor, summoned by the village authorities who rule from a place called the Castle.

 The gigantic, castle-like structure houses a monstrously huge, impossibly complex bureaucracy that thrives on endless, incredibly detailed paperwork.

 The authorities maintain that their system is flawless, but that's a lie - K was mistakenly summoned to the village as the result of a clerical error.

 In this one-man-against-the-system story, Kafka cleverly maintains ambiguity as to exactly what duties the authorities and the other workers at the Castle perform.

 Franz Kafka was a brilliant writer way ahead of his time, a master of surrealism and political allegory.
 One can only imagine what he might have written had he lived to witness the horrors of the Holocaust that would claim the lives of his sisters.

 Quote Of The Day

 “A book must be an ice-axe to break the seas frozen inside our soul.” - Franz Kafka

-Today's video features a complete reading of Franz Kafka's classic novella, The Metamorphosis - a free public domain audiobook produced by LibriVox.
+Today's video features a complete reading of Franz Kafka's classic novella, The Metamorphosis.
 Enjoy!